Christmas Markets in Germany: 20 Best Markets to Visit

 17) Chemnitz

-Every year, Chemnitz hosts the Ore Mountain Christmas Market, one of the largest in the region.
-On Marktplatz, you’ll find more than 200 stalls with traditional ornaments, handcrafted goods, and local specialities.
+Each year, Chemnitz hosts the Ore Mountains Christmas Market, one of the largest in the region.
+On Marktplatz, you’ll find more than 200 stalls brimming with traditional ornaments, handcrafted goods, and local delicacies.
 The market is accompanied by a rich cultural programme, including concerts and parades.

 Christmas markets Chemnitz